msaari/relevanssi/readme.txt

 * Minor fix: Relevanssi now ignores the contents of SVG tags.
 * Minor fix: The `relevanssi_missing_sort_key` hook did not fire for `menu_order`.
 It does now, if `menu_order` is 0.
 * Minor fix: Relevanssi no longer breaks image cloning in MultilingualPress.
+* Minor fix: Synced pattern contents are now indexed recursively so that, for example, the `relevanssi_noindex` class works.

 = 4.25.0 =
 * New feature: New filter hook `relevanssi_index_excerpt` can be used to control which excerpts are indexed and which are not.